 People taking part in this year's Big Garden Birdwatch will be providing conservation scientists with valuable data about the changes in numbers of birds using our gardens in winter, enabling them to help protect our wildlife for future generations.

-More than half a million people across the UK are expected to watch and count their garden birds this weekend in what is the world’s largest garden wildlife survey.
-Last year over 43,000 people took part in Scotland and counted over 630,000 birds.
+More than half a million people are expected to watch and count their garden birds this weekend in what is the world's largest garden wildlife survey.

-For almost forty years, the RSPB’s Big Garden Birdwatch has helped raise awareness of those species in decline like starlings and song thrushes, whose numbers have dropped by an alarming 80 and 70 per cent respectively since the Birdwatch began in 1979. [note 2]
+For almost 40 years, the RSPB's Big Garden Birdwatch has helped raise awareness of those species in decline like starlings and song thrushes, whose numbers have dropped by an alarming 80 and 70 per cent respectively since the Birdwatch began in 1979.

-There is slightly better news for the house sparrow, as its long term decline appears to have continued to slow and it remains the most commonly spotted bird in our gardens.
-However, its numbers have dropped by 58% since 1979.
+There is slightly better news for the house sparrow, as its long-term decline appears to have continued to slow and it remains the most commonly spotted bird in our gardens.
+However, its numbers have dropped by 58 per cent since 1979.

-With the last month of 2015 being reported as the wettest and warmest December on record and the recent cold snap across Scotland in January, the results from Big Garden Birdwatch will also help the charity understand how recent unusual weather conditions have affected birds visiting gardens this winter.
+With the last month of 2015 being reported as the wettest and warmest December on record but with temperatures since varying between freezing and unseasonable mild, the results from Big Garden Birdwatch will also help the charity understand how these unusual weather conditions have affected birds visiting gardens this winter.

-For the third year running, RSPB Scotland is also asking participants to log some of the other wildlife they see in their gardens throughout the year such as hedgehogs, foxes, stoats and squirrels, to help build an overall picture of how important gardens are for giving nature a home.
-These results will be shared with Amphibian & Reptile Conservation (ARC), People’s Trust for Endangered Species (PTES) and The Mammal Society to add to their species databases.
-Results will help all the organisations involved build their understanding about the threats facing garden wildlife. [note 4]
+For the third year running, the RSPB is also asking participants to log some of the other wildlife they see in their gardens throughout the year such as hedgehogs, foxes, stoats and squirrels, to help build an overall picture of how important gardens are for giving nature a home.
+The RSPB will share the results with Amphibian & Reptile Conservation (ARC), People's Trust for Endangered Species (PTES) and The Mammal Society to add to their species databases.
+Results will help all the organisations involved build their understanding about the threats facing garden wildlife.

 Dr Fiona Mathews, Chair of The Mammal Society, said: "Gardens can offer fantastic habitat for wild mammals, simply leave things a bit untidy and watch what happens.
 For example, a bramble patch and a pile of fallen leaves can provide a good nesting site for hedgehogs, whilst bats will feed on night flying-insects attracted to blackberry flowers."